Five Questions to Ask A Financial Advisor

 Asking it as a “How” question allows the professional to answer with a way they get paid.
 If they are less than forthcoming, they may give one answer when there are more methods that they do not disclose.

-So what are all the ways a professional could get paid?
+What are all the ways a professional could get paid?
 There are four primary ways to pay a professional.
 Ask about any they left out.

 Commissions